wmatecki97/squad_information_app/README.md

 The application follows a multi-step process to answer user queries:

 1.  **Query Analysis:** An LLM analyzes the user's natural language query to determine if it's a request for a team's squad and to extract the team's name.
-2.  **Handling Non-Current Squads:** The system is designed to provide current squad information.
-If a user query explicitly asks for a historical squad (e.g., '2005 squad'), the `QueryRouter` (in `app/services/query_router.py`) identifies this intent, and the `main.py` application will then inform the user that it can only provide current squad details.
+2.  **Handling Out of scope questions:** The system is designed to provide current squad information.
+If a user query asks for something that is out of scope, they will be notified.
 3.  **Team ID Resolution:** The extracted team name is used to query the Football API to find the corresponding team ID.
 4.  **Squad Retrieval:** With the team ID, the application fetches the list of players in the squad from the Football API.
 5.  **Player Detail Enrichment:** For each player in the squad, individual player details (like date of birth) are fetched from the Football API.
-6.  **Response Generation:** The collected player information is formatted into a clear, readable table and presented to the user via the chat interface.
+6.  **Response Formatting:** The collected player information is formatted into a clear, readable table and presented to the user via the chat interface.

 ## Setup and Installation

 ### Prerequisites

 *   Python 3.13
-*   `uv` (or `pip`) for dependency management
+*   `uv` for dependency management
 *   Docker (optional, for containerised deployment)

 ### API Keys